The 2022 San Diego Writing Workshop is a two-day Live Online Conference on November 11-12, 2022. Registration is now open for 2022.

 We will spell out details below in terms of what that means, but if you’ve never attended an online writers conference, the important and immediate things to know are 1) this will be great and easy, and 2) this will not eliminate any aspect of the event, so you will still get every part of the event that you would find in an in-person conference (and more).
 We will still have great classes teaching you how to get published, one-on-one video/phone pitches with agents, and helpful critiques.
-In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about, such as TONS of literary agents to pitch one-on-one virtually (we’re at 20+ and growing), and FREE additional bonus classes.
+In fact, moving the event to a teleconference on the computer not only will keep attendees & faculty 100% safe, but it also adds some new awesome elements that we’re excited about, such as TONS of literary agents to pitch one-on-one virtually (we aim for 30+ at each event), and FREE additional bonus classes.
 More on that below.

 Essentially, all you need is access to a working computer, tablet, or phone with Internet, and then you watch the conference on your computer screen live.
 You’ll click links in emails and be able to watch live classes and ask questions.
 That’s it.
 Also, the day’s classes can be viewed again and again because it’s all recorded!
 Many writing conferences are switching to teleconferences during these months, and it’s going well.
-Lastly, we the SDWW coordinators are available all day long before and during May 14-15, 2021 help and assist.
+Lastly, we the SDWW coordinators are available all day long before and during November 11-12, 2022 to help and assist.
 You can always call on us.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

 What do attendees have to do right now: Nothing right now.
 If you’ve signed up, that is the key step.
 Just read through this email whenever you like so you understand how the day will work.
 That’s it.
-We will continue to stay in touch all the way through April 14-15.
+We will continue to stay in touch all the way through Nov.
+11-12, 2022.
 As always, we are happy to answer any questions.
-Although we are switching the event from one day to two, do not worry.
-If you cannot attend any classes, they are all recorded and sent out to you afterward.
+If you cannot attend any classes, do not worry — they are all recorded and sent out to you afterward.
 (Register for the conference here.)

 We have tons of new agents to pitch!
 Because the event is now virtual, agents from all over have joined the event (and many will continue to join).
-We expect 20-35 agents at the event, and you can pitch as many as you like.
+We aim for 30-40 agents at the event, and you can pitch as many as you like.
 See all participating agents here.

 Are we still accepting new attendees for the online events?
 Yes.
 Thank you for any word-spreading you do.
-People who want to register can contact me (Brian Klems, co-coordinator) at email@example.com.
+People who want to register can contact Brian Klems, co-coordinator, at email@example.com.
 Payment is by check or credit card or PayPal.

-Timing of the day: The event is from 9:30-5:00 Western time, both days.
+Timing of the day: The event is from 9:30-5:00 Pacific time, both days November 11-12, 2022.
 (All classes are recorded in case you miss them live.)
 The classes will be online live during that time for you to watch.
 Concerning your one-on-one meetings with agents & editors, you will have personal Zoom or Skype or phone conversations for your agent pitches and add-on critique meetings.
-Many of those may happen on May 15, or some in the days before/after the event.
+Many of those may happen on November 12, or some in the days before/after the event.

 Lastly, having this new technology allows us WDW faculty members to pre-record sessions, too—meaning we will actually send attendees many extra FREE classes as part of their attendance.
-In addition to getting the weekend’s 10 classes sent to you to watch over and over again, we will also send you 10 more FREE classes on the side:
+In addition to getting the weekend’s 10 classes sent to you to watch over and over again, we will also send you 10+ more FREE classes on the side for attending in 2022:

-- “How to Write Great Romance Novels,” taught by Xio Axelrod
+- “How to Write Great Romance Novels,” taught by published author Sarah Zettel.

-- “So You’ve Finished Writing and Revising Your Young Adult/Middle Grade Novel — Now What?” by Julie Eshbaugh
+- “So You’ve Finished Writing and Revising Your Young Adult/Middle Grade Novel,” taught by published author Julie Eshbaugh.

 Practice sessions before the conference: The week before the event, we will hold 1-2 live practice/informational online sessions that all attendees are welcome to attend.
 We’ll walk you through the online platform we use (so you’ll be comfortable the day of the actual event), explain how everything will work, and answer your questions to make sure you know everything you need to know.

-How agent & editor pitches work: Agents and editors are blocking off their whole day on May 15, 2021 (Saturday) to take pitches via Zoom or Skype (or a comparable video software) from attendees.
+How agent & editor pitches work: Agents and editors are blocking off their whole day on November 12, 2022 (Saturday) to take pitches via Zoom or phone from attendees.
 So you get your individual 10-minute one-on-one pitches with agents and editors.
-If you’re not familiar with Zoom or Skype, you can always do the pitches by phone—you can choose.
+If you’re not familiar with Zoom, you can always do the pitches by phone—you can choose.

 Query critiques: Those will be done before the event and emailed out to you.
 Nothing is changed.
 This is an add-on feature for people who opt for a query critique.

 Manuscript critiques: This is also an add-on element.
-If you paid for a manuscript critique, your critique faculty member should be in touch with you directly with their notes, and to schedule a 10-minute phone call (or Zoom/Skype/phone call).
+If you paid for a manuscript critique, your critique faculty member should be in touch with you directly with their notes, and to schedule a 10-minute phone call (or Zoom/Skype).
 Thanks.

 First Pages Panel: The panel is still happening.
 We will collect your first pages in advance over email and pick them at random for the agents to critique during this midday centerpiece panel.
 Having this panel taped (so you can re-watch it) is an exciting opportunity!